ahebrank/frontback/README.md

 - *dev_url_replace*: perform string find/replace to append a development URL (or more than one) to the issue, making it easy to get to the relevant page on your development environment in one click.
 Examples: `"dev_url_replace": "staging.example.com|localhost"`.
 For additional (e.g., staging) URLs, append more pipes.

+- *link_dompath*: the issue reporting widget attempts to pass the path through to the DOM to any selected element in the screenshot.
+Setting this parameter to `true` will add a query parameter to the reporting URL so that visiting the page will re-highlight the originally highlighted element.

 ### Start it up

 The python wsgi web stack configuration has a lot of pieces in its newer incarnation.